Can Tinnitus Cause Dizziness? Understanding The Link Between Ringing Ears, Balance, And Vertigo

 • Balance Disturbance Or Mild Dizziness

-Noise damage and hearing loss can increase tinnitus.
-Dizziness may occur if the inner ear has been irritated, inflamed, or overstimulated.
+Noise exposure and hearing loss can increase tinnitus.
+Dizziness may occur if the inner ear has been irritated, inflamed, or overstimulated, especially after intense sound exposure.

-Some medications can affect hearing or balance.
-Examples include:
+Some medications can affect hearing or balance, including:

 • Certain Antibiotics